CloudMyn/Bookmark/README.md

-# Logger - a simple package for laravel framework
+# Bookmark - a simple package for laravel framework

 > requirement: php ^7.2.5 & laravel 7